 - 2008: Title II of the Genetic Information Nondiscrimination Act.
 Prohibits employment discrimination based on genetic information.

-The state of Michigan has additional employment protections that broaden the protections of persons with disabilities, and add height, weight, and marital status to protected characteristics, which an experienced federal attorney from the employment law firm in Macomb County of Burgess, Sharp & Golden Law Office can help you fully understand.
+The state of Michigan has additional employment protections that broaden the protections of persons with disabilities, and add height, weight, and marital status to protected characteristics, which an experienced federal attorney from the employment law firm in Macomb County of The Sharp Firm can help you fully understand.
 If you have an employment discrimination case, make sure you speak with a federal lawyer in Macomb County who is well versed in state law, as well.
 Federal employment law gives employees the right to bring their employer to court if they have been treated unfairly.

 Contact a lawyer about federal employment law today